afekz/emeritus/README.md

  - in production use, the model will be regularly refit on a rolling basis; and
  - from a research perspective, any insights gained can be explored against other securities to determine the degree of generalisation.

+The Analysis.ipynb file does an automated download of the dataset to the local machine.
+The dataset can be downloaded directly using the link https://drive.google.com/file/d/1NWjfxIDQ1K1shKIWCfmFLhj7AlT8dWg_/view?usp=drive_link

 # RESULTS
 We compared the performance of: